muggy8/improbable/have-and-havenot/dJTdszpJ.md

 After two or three spins, she released her grip and I went flying out of the platform.

-As I hit the ground below, I rolled myself into a ball.
+As I was about to hit the ground below, I rolled myself into a ball.

 After my roll put me into the right position, I extended my legs and jumped back onto my feet.